rajkartik/rajkartik/README.md

 ## Python Developer and A Datascience Enthusiast.

-- 🔭 I’m currently working on a automation project.
+- 🔭 I’m currently working on a Infra project.
-- 🌱 I’m currently learning Machine Learning and Datascience
+- 🌱 I’m currently learning Devops
-- 👯 I’m looking to collaboratefor new projects in Datascience and ML using python.
+- 👯 I’m also have some intrest in Datascience and ML fields.
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play computer games and listen music.